zeh/coding-conventions/README.md

 #### Function parameters start with __ (double underline)

-Function and method parameters start with a double underline to differentiate them from other variables or members of an object.
+Function and method parameters start with a double underline to easily differentiate them from other variables or members of an object.

 In generic functions or methods: